rabbitmq/rabbitmq-website/versioned_docs/version-3.13/networking.md

    and is allocated from a dynamic range (limited to a single port by default, computed as AMQP port + 20000).
-Unless external connections on these ports are really necessary (e.g. the cluster uses [federation](./federation) or CLI tools are used on machines outside the subnet), these ports should not be publicly exposed.
-See [networking guide](./networking) for details.
+Unless external connections on these ports are really necessary (e.g. the cluster uses [federation](./federation) or CLI tools are used on machines outside the subnet), these ports should not be publicly exposed
- * 35672-35682: used by CLI tools (Erlang distribution client ports) for communication with nodes and is allocated from a dynamic range (computed as server distribution port + 10000 through server distribution port + 10010).
-See [networking guide](./networking) for details.
+ * 35672-35682: used by CLI tools (so, these are client TCP ports) for [communication with nodes](#epmd-inet-dist-port-range) and is allocated from a dynamic port range.
+The range computed as server distribution port + 10000 through server distribution port + 10010
  * 15672, 15671: [HTTP API](./management) clients, [management UI](./management) and [rabbitmqadmin](./management-cli), without and with TLS
    (only if the [management plugin](./management) is enabled)
  * 61613, 61614: [STOMP clients](https://stomp.github.io/stomp-specification-1.2.html) without and with TLS (only if the [STOMP plugin](./stomp) is enabled)